PROGRAMME

 2:15 p.m. – 3:15 p.m.

-Ring the Bell: Music Content on Social Media
+Like and Subscribe: Music Content on Social Media

 We’ll address the role of influencers and community managers who upload music-related content to digital platforms.
 Today, it’s not just artists who have the power to promote their work; influencers and community managers have changed how we discover new artists and have become key players in discussing new releases, concerts, and the latest trends in the music industry.